Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 Dave Arbus & Robert Wyatt]

-[06] London, Regent
+[06] London, Regent Sound Studios

-and Brian Hopper publishing demos, recording two songs with
+publishing demos, recording two songs with Hugh Hopper on bass

-Hugh Hopper on bass and Robert Wyatt on drums/vocals)
+and Robert Wyatt on drums/vocals)

-[09] London, The Lyceum (Midnight Court) [also: Blossom
+[09] London, Lyceum (Midnight Court) [also: Blossom Toes,

-Toes, Elmer Gantry and Dry Ice]
+Elmer Gantry and Dry Ice]

 [26] London, BBC Studios [Top Gear] - "The Clipping Of The